giancarlocosta/oivrus/readme.md

 runner](https://docs.gitlab.com/runner/install/) and then running `bin/ci.sh JOB_NAME`, where
 `JOB_NAME` is the name of a job defined in `.gitlab-ci.yml`.

-_NOTE:_ Submission Service pushes events to external services (Author for now), whose responses may need to be mocked.
+_NOTE:_ This Service may use external services whose responses may need to be mocked.
 See [MockServer Docs](http://www.mock-server.com/) for docs on how to mock responses and tests in the `test/` folder for example usage.

 ## APIs Consumed

-#### Author Service
-Submission Service needs to communicate with Author Service to forward audit events to the Legacy system:

-* POST `author-service/bg/events[?event_code][?election_id][?message]`

-## Audit Events

-The `key` property of any events posted to the Submission Service will be checked against the Event Logger repo events config maps and if the `key` doesn't match one of those events a `DEFAULT_EVENT` value will be assigned to `key`.
+TODO

 ## Implementation